Business Interruption Insurance

 What Does Business Interruption Insurance Cost?

-Like with any insurance product, several external and internal factors will affect your premium considerably:
+Like with any insurance product, several external and internal factors influence business interruption insurance cost and will affect your premium considerably:

 The value of the commercial property that the business owns or leases will affect the premiums.
 The higher the value of the property, the higher the premium.
 But if a business with valuable property is forced to shut down, it will also receive a larger payout.